Enterprise-Group-Ltd/aws-services-snapshot/docs/postgresql-install.md

 These instructions are an update of this post: http://imperialwicket.com/aws-install-postgresql-90-on-amazon-linux/

-## Install PostgreSQL 9.6 on AWS Linux
+## Create and configure the AWS Services Snapshot utility EC2 instance

 The high level steps are: